 Remuneration and other terms of employment for KMPs are formalised in service agreements.
-Details of these agreements are as:
+Details of these agreements are as follows:

 Name: John Kelly

-Title: Managing Director
+Title: Managing Director.

 Employment commenced: 1 October 2011

-Term of agreement: Not specified.
+Details:

-Details: Annual salary of \$421,917.80 (including superannuation).
+Annual salary of \$421,917.80 (including superannuation).
 The fixed remuneration will alter by any changes in the compulsory superannuation contribution that Atomo Diagnostics Limited is required to make.
-Plus a cash bonus of up to 30% of gross salary (subject to the satisfaction of performance criteria), to be reviewed annually by the People, Culture and Remuneration Committee.
+Plus a cash bonus of up to 30% of gross salary (subject to the satisfaction of performance criteria), to be reviewed annually by the People, Culture & Remuneration Committee.

 John Kelly is entitled to participate in the Company's share and option plans.
 Please refer to the section titled "Share-based compensation" for further details.

-Ten (10) week termination notice by either party, however this notice period does not apply if the employment is terminated for serious and wilful misconduct or any conduct by John Kelly that amounts to fraud, theft, violence, harassment, gross negligence or any other action that may otherwise bring the Company into disrepute.
+Ten (10) week termination notice by either party however this notice period does not apply if the employment is terminated for serious and wilful misconduct or any conduct by John Kelly that amounts to fraud, theft, violence, harassment, gross negligence or any other action that may otherwise bring the Company into disrepute.

 Name: William Souter

-Title: Chief Financial Officer
+Title: Chief Financial Officer.

 Employment commenced: 10 March 2020

-Term of agreement: Not specified.
+Details:

-Details: Annual salary of \$301,369. remuneration will alter by contribution that Atomo D cash bonus of up to 30% o performance criteria), to b and Remuneration Commi
+Annual salary of \$301,369.90 (including superannuation).
+The fixed remuneration will alter by any changes in the compulsory superannuation contribution that Atomo Diagnostics Limited is required to make.
+Plus a cash bonus of up to 30% of gross salary (subject to the satisfaction of performance criteria), to be reviewed annually by the People, Culture & Remuneration Committee.

-further details.
+William Souter is entitled to participate in the Company's share and option plans.
+Please refer to the section titled "Share-based compensation" for further details.